ryanarnouk/ryanarnouk/README.md

 - ⚡ Fun fact: ...
 -->

-Hi, I'm Ryan!
-I'm an undergraduate Computer Science student at the University of British Columbia.
+I'm Ryan!
+I'm a 4th-year undergraduate Computer Science student at the University of British Columbia.

 I like to write computer programs.
 My main interests lie in software engineering, where I have experience in backend development, cloud infrastructure, and full-stack engineering.
 Recently, I've been diving deeper into operating systems, compilers, programming languages, and runtimes.